angulartist/hashtagsbattle/express/README.md

 ## Cleaning

-- The **openapi-appengine.yaml** file is only required to secure some of your endpoints.
-This is optional and can be removed.
+- The **openapi-appengine.yaml** file describes the behiavour of [Cloud Endpoints](https://cloud.google.com/endpoints/), a proxy for your micro-services, to secure some of your endpoints.
+As the configuration requires additional steps for this, you can skip it and remove it for this demo.

 ## Run the project